Mimi's Organic Eats » Recipes » Cookies

 Kamut Flour Biscotti

-This simple Kamut Flour Biscotti is made using the ancient grain, Kamut flour, which gives this a unique, nutty, and delicious flavor.
-Kamut flour also has more health benefits than all purpose, making this a healthy biscotti recipe that you will love!
+This simple Kamut Flour Biscotti is made using the ancient grain, Kamut flour, which gives this a unique, nutty, and delicious flavor!
+Quick, easy, and perfectly crispy, you'll fall in love with this unique biscotti recipe!

-If you love baking with Kamut flour, check out my Kamut Flour Chocolate Chip Cookies, Sesame Chocolate Chip Cookies, or my Kamut Flour Shortbread Cookies.
+If you're looking for more cookie recipes, check out some of my other favorites like Kamut Flour Chocolate Chip Cookies, Eggless Chocolate Chip Sugar Cookies, Vegan Sourdough Chocolate Chip Cookies, or Kamut Flour Shortbread Cookies.

 What is Kamut flour?

 Kamut flour is an ancient grain that's made from Khorasan wheat.
 This ancient grain is an amber wheat and is closely related to durum wheat.
 Kamut is the only brand that guarantees the preservation of this ancient strain of wheat.
-Kamut flour is a healthier choice than all purpose flour as it has more protein, more fiber, and more minerals.
-To top it off, it’s a great source of whole grain too.
-Kamut flour is also higher in antioxidants and polyphenols, so it can also be anti-inflammatory.
-So if you’re looking to get more out eating wheat, Kamut flour is a great option to choose!
+Kamut flour is a healthier choice than all purpose flour as it has more protein and whole grains.
+So if you’re looking to get more out eating wheat, Kamut flour is a great choice!

 Ingredients